When you’re feeling under the weather, applications like Zocdoc help simplify the process of finding a suitable specialist.

 Configuring a dynamic repeating group in a no-code Zocdoc clone

-As Zocdoc’s search results page only displays an overview of each doctor (including their name, image, and appointment times), we’ll also want to display the full details of their profile on a separate page.
+As our search results page only displays an overview of each doctor (including their name, image, and appointment times), for our Zocdoc clone, we’ll also want to display healthcare providers’ full details on a separate page.

 This additional content will need to be hosted on your dedicated profile page.

-To power this event, you’ll need to start by creating a workflow that redirects a user to your profile page when the doctor's image is clicked.
+To power this event, you’ll need to start by creating a workflow that redirects a user to the profile page when a doctor's image is clicked.

 Bubble no code Zocdoc clone tutorial page navigation event